celogeek/go-comic-converter/README.md

 ## Dry verbose

 You can choose different way to sort path and files, depending on your source.
-You can preview the sorted result with the option `dry-verbose` associated with `dry`.
+You can preview the sorted result with the option `dry`.

 The option `sort` allow you to change the sorting order.

 ```
-$ go-comic-converter -input ~/Downloads/mymanga.cbr -profile SR -auto -manga -limitmb 200 -dry -dry-verbose -sort 2
+$ go-comic-converter -input ~/Downloads/mymanga.cbr -profile SR -auto -manga -limitmb 200 -dry -sort 2
 Go Comic Converter

 Options: